C-CoMP-STC/C-COMP_DeepDOM/README.md

 3. Conducting incubation experiments in lab and on deck.
 4. Conducting mass spectrometry and flow cytometry underway, using the vessel's seawater intake.

-The purpose of this wiki is to provide links to all the relevant metadata and data files in one location to aid training, exploration, and integration efforts during the C-CoMP DeepDOM Workshop.
-Datasets using various methods are presented below:
+The purpose of this README file is to provide links to all the relevant metadata and data files in one location to aid training, exploration, and integration efforts for the the C-CoMP DeepDOM Data Integration exercise.
+The datasets are presented below:

-## Conductivity-Temperature-Depth (CTD)Sensor Casts
+## Conductivity-Temperature-Depth (CTD) Sensor Casts

 Data description and summary: This data table contains a record of measurements collected by CTD sensors over the course of the cruise.
-Header fields include relevant fields like: station #, date, lat, lon, depth, pressure, temperature, salinity, O2 concentrations, density, turbidity, par, spar).
-74 discrete casts at 23 separate stations (locations).
+Header fields include: station #, date, lat, lon, depth, pressure, temperature, salinity, O2 concentrations, density, turbidity, par, spar.
+74 discrete casts were conducted at 23 separate stations.
 Lead PI: Liz Kujawinski, Co-PI: Krista Longnecker

 CTD Data Table Link: http://dmoserv3.bco-dmo.org/jg/serv/BCO-DMO/Deep_Atlantic_DOM/CTD.html0%7Bdir=dmoserv3.whoi.edu/jg/dir/BCO-DMO/Deep_Atlantic_DOM/,info=dmoserv3.bco-dmo.org/jg/info/BCO-DMO/Deep_Atlantic_DOM/CTD%7D